More

 Preorders and Future Plans

 Clone Robotics plans to produce 279 Clone Alpha machines, and pre-orders will be accepted starting in 2025.
-While individual components have been shown to work, an overall working model has not yet been revealed.
-This small-scale production run will aid in technology improvement and get it ready for wider use.
+Functional parts exist, but researchers have not yet developed a complete functioning model.
+Through this limited production run, we will enhance the technology and prepare it for broader application.

 Challenges and Ethical Considerations